 Regular Care for Nylon

-Special Issues with Nylon Fabric
+Special Issues With Nylon Fabric

+Nylon fabrics are usually long-lasting, but the more they are washed and dried, the more likely they are to pill and become worn out.
 Hand washing and air drying are your best bets to avoid this.
 Washing and drying without machines can significantly extend the life of your nylon clothes.
-And since nylon washes and dries easily, hand washing isn't labor intensive.
+And since nylon washes and dries easily, hand washing is not labor intensive.

+If you have ever mixed up a pair of pantyhose in a regular load of laundry, you know that nylon attracts a lot of static cling.
 To avoid this, use a small amount of fabric softener as directed when you wash a load of nylon items as well as a dryer sheet in the dryer.

 Do I Have to Hand Wash Nylon Fabrics?

 You definitely do not have to hand wash nylon fabrics, especially since it is not a tolerable task for everyone.
 But be aware that your nylon items will have a shorter life if you toss them in the washing machine.
 If you start to notice pilling on your clothing, this is a definite sign that these pieces of clothing are starting to show wear and tear.
 After nylon piles, a series of small holes will usually form that begin to get bigger and more noticeable.
 You can delay this degradation by hand washing.